millermatt/openconnect-gateway/README.txt

 Q: What if nothing seems to happen for a while after the VM boots up, and then I get the message "ssh_exchange_identification: Connection closed by remote host"?
 A: Try again

-Q: My hosts resumed from sleep and now everything is frozen.
+Q: My host resumed from sleep and now everything is frozen.
 What now?
 A: Use the Virtual Box Manager to shut down the VM and then run ./connect.sh again.

 Q: Should I worry about "DTLS handshake timed out" and "DTLS handshake failed: Resource temporarily unavailable, try again." messages?